icon-project/btp/javascore/bmv/Readme.md

 ## run integration test

+Before running integration test, make sure local icon node is running.
+Follow https://github.com/icon-project/gochain-local to know how to start your local node.

+We expect that your local ICON node using port 9082 for RPC and default godWallet.json.
+If you change any default configuration, please update it to `testinteg/conf/env.props` file.
 ### sovereign chain intergration test

 Data generated for test is base on Edgeware chain, to be albe to test on other chain, plase update test data generator and event decoder score first.
 To run intergration please build Edgeware event decoder first